 SWEDISH DISH CLOTHES â€” Sustainable alternative to paper towels.
 Reusable and biodegradable.
 They can be washed in the dishwasher or washing machine.

 WORLD’S BEST POT SCRUBBER â€”I’ve been told you can throw these pot scrubbers in a compost bin and they will break down.
 I can’t verify that or even tell you what these are made of, but they’re likely more eco-friendly than regular sponges and scrubbers.
-(I have a brush scrubber too, but these work better on grim.)
+(I have a brush scrubber too, but these work better on grime.)

 Easy Zero Waste Bathroom Swaps